Senior Advisory Panel

 Casey Bryn McCarthy, MS, CCC-SLP (she/ her)

-Casey is a queer, neurodivergent speech-language pathologist specializing in augmentative communication as well as assistive technology for curriculum access, play and leisure, vocational access, and self-care.
-Prior to completing her Master’s degree in Speech-Language Pathology, Casey completed her undergraduate degree in Developmental Psychology, with a minor in Early Childhood Education, while obtaining work experience in a variety of childcare settings with infants and children aged 2 months through 13-years-old.
-As a speech-language pathologist, Casey now works with infants through geriatric populations in homes, childcare, public, private, and charter schools, pediatric nursing homes, and adult day programs.
-She provides CEU presentations to other professionals, school team in-service training, and guest lectures to students in graduate programs.
-She has a special interest in the provision of augmentative communication and assistive technology to infants and very young children with complex communication and access needs.
-Casey is passionate about training communication partners to utilize trauma-informed, neurodiversity-affirming practices and believes that educators, caregivers, and other support people can only provide meaningful and effective support by first focusing on ensuring AAC Users’ consistent access to coregulation, self-advocacy, and self-determination.
-Casey also engages in online education of other therapists, educators, and community members regarding affirmation of LGBTQIA+ identities for both AAC Users and non-AAC Users.
+Casey is a queer, autistic, and multiply neurodivergent speech-language pathologist specializing in augmentative communication (AAC), as well as assistive technology for curriculum access, play and leisure, vocational access, and self-care.
+Prior to completing her Master’s in Speech-Language Pathology, Casey obtained a Bachelor’s in Developmental Psychology with a minor in Early Childhood Education while obtaining work experience with infants and children aged 8 weeks through 13-years-old.
+Casey now works with infants through geriatric populations in homes, childcare, schools, pediatric nursing homes, and adult day programs.
+She provides CEU presentations to other professionals and the general public, school team in-service trainings, and lectures to students in graduate programs.
+She has a special interest in the provision of AAC and AT to infants and very young children with complex communication and access needs.

 Kate McLaughlin, M.S., CCC-SLP: AAC Chair